- Application

 During the production phase, natural gas (NG) is compressed and chilled to a liquid state (liquefied natural gas, LNG) to reduce volume and thereby streamline transportation.
 To be liquefied, natural gas must be cooled to approximately -160°C at 1 atm.
 After transport, LNG is pumped and regasified, exploiting the heat input provided by a thermal source prior to injection in the national grid.

-Common technologies used for LNG regasification mainly comprise open-rack vaporizers (using seawater as a thermal source) and submerged combustion vaporizers (with NG as a thermal source).
-Alternatives include intermediate fluid vaporizers and ambient air vaporizers.
+Common LNG regasification technologies comprise open-rack vaporizers (using seawater as a thermal source) and submerged combustion vaporizers (with NG as a thermal source).
+Alternatives technologies for LNG regasification include intermediate fluid vaporizers and ambient air vaporizers.

 ORC cold energy plants are an efficient way to recover energy from the regasification of liquefied natural gas and decarbonize the Oil & Gas sector.

-The advantages of a multilevel condensation cycle coupled with the Exergy ROT are:
+Advantages of a multilevel condensation cycle coupled with the Exergy ROT:

 1